android-ui-testing/Cookbook/docs/content/basics/instrumented_testing_basics.md

 <br>
 They can be launched on Android device only.

-Using them, you may check how your application communicates with an Android OS.
+Using them, you may check how your application communicates with Android OS.

 However, they are written and executed much slower.